ManojAnaparthi/My_blog_app/README.md

 ## 📝 Notes

 > This project was developed as part of the **Week 4 assignment** for the Flutter + Firebase App Development course.
-> The app demonstrates best practices in authentication, Firestore schema design, and clean Flutter architecture.
+> It demonstrates key concepts in authentication, Firestore schema design, and responsive Flutter app architecture.

 ---